jetbrains-academy/kotlin-onboarding-introduction/README.md

 - basic facts about collections and lambda expressions.

 After this course, you will be ready to write basic console applications in the Kotlin-like style.

+## Technical requirements

+Before starting this course, check the following requirements.

+1. Your computer needs to have a stable internet connection.
+2. Git version control system needs to be installed on your computer (link to the git site: https://git-scm.com/).
+3. Make sure that the path to the root folder of the course does not contain spaces, special characters, or non-latin characters.

+The course is integrated into the [Intellij Idea IDE](https://www.jetbrains.com/idea/), which has a community free license.
+You may use this license to complete the course.
+If you have some troubles with the course installation, fell free to contact us by email education@jetbrains.com.

 ## Getting started